jsanchez98/name-search/README.md

 # name-search
-Find name by searching email id
+Find name by searching with email id